-Dean Fitzpatrick said that as an MBSR practitioner, she has found the program instrumental in transforming both her personal and professional life, in both subtle and powerful ways, allowing her to be more patient and loving with herself and others as well as opening up new career opportunities for growth.
+Dr. Fitzpatrick said that as an MBSR practitioner, she has found the program instrumental in transforming both her personal and professional life, in both subtle and powerful ways, allowing her to be more patient and loving with herself and others as well as opening up new career opportunities for growth.

 Mental Health Counselors may earn up to 28 CEUs for completing the program.
 The Clinical Counseling Psychology Program at Assumption University has been approved by National Board of Certified Counselors (NBCC) as an Approved Continuing Education Provider, ACEP No. 4009.
 The Clinical Counseling Psychology Program at Assumption University is solely responsible for all aspects of the programs.
 Up to 28 NBCC credit hours may also be used towards the collection of PDPs per the Department of Elementary and Secondary Education in the Commonwealth of Massachusetts.

 A non-refundable $25 Orientation fee due before the Orientation Session.
 The Orientation fee is applied towards tuition when you register for the program.

 Assumption alumni: $350